-This award is for school-aged learners or groups of learners who identify as gifted or have exceptional abilities.
-It provides money to support you to take part in something you are really interested in, will extend and challenge your learning and support your wellbeing.
+These awards are for gifted learners or groups of learners who identify as gifted or have exceptional abilities.
+They provide money to support you to take part in something you are really interested in, will extend and challenge your learning and support your wellbeing.

 All learners are unique and the types of skills and abilities that are thought of as a gift or exceptional talent will vary from culture to culture.

 More information about giftedness and exceptional abilities can be found at Conceptualising Giftedness - Te hiringa i ngā pūmanawa